HarnishaPatel/react-mange-orders-CRUD/README.md

 # react-mange-orders-CRUD
-This is the application to manage order repository.
+This is the application to manage requests repository.

-Here is a short description on what I did:

 To follow Single Responsibility Principle I have created various components.
-The hierarchy of Component is: o	Requests
+The hierarchy of Component is:
+  -	Requests
-    	FilterOrder
+    -	FilterOrder
-    	OrderTable
+    -	OrderTable
-      •	OrderTableRow
+      -	OrderTableRow
-        o	PopOver.
+        -	PopOver.
 - To communicate between this component and to manage the state better I have implemented redux.
 Also utilized Redux store to handle data.
 - Create 3 types of actions to notify the reducer about the change request in store and actions needs to perform.
 - Dispatch an initial action that is Fetch_Orders only when the data is available.
 To handle those async activity implemented thunk     middlewear.